OpenTermsArchive/engine/README.md

 ### Adding a new service or updating an existing service

-See the [CONTRIBUTING](https://github.com/OpenTermsArchive/contrib-declarations/blob/main/CONTRIBUTING.md) of repository [`OpenTermsArchive/contrib-declarations`](https://github.com/OpenTermsArchive/contrib-declarations).
+See [Contributing a document to Open Terms Archive](./docs/doc-contributing.md).
 You will need knowledge of JSON and web DOM.

 ### Core engine